barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 # 12 IPs => 33 times triggered the Canarytoken
 ```
-After a lot of "trash" scripts that hunt for low hanging fruits (yes - I mean the `GetCalerIdentity` ones), it seems like some more mature folks are joining the party.
+After a lot of "trash" scripts that hunt for low hanging fruits (yes - I mean the `GetCallerIdentity` ones), it seems like some more mature folks are joining the party.
 The Indonesian guy runs a script that checks for SES and tries different things to validate.
 After some checks it seems this is guy is really searching for new machines to create a botnet for spamming emails.

 This time also we can watch the usage of Tor.
 There were four times a usage recognized.
 To filter the data we can use jq again: